mrwyndham/pocketbase-stripe/README.md

 ```

 Running this Stripe command will print a webhook secret (such as, `whsec_***`) to the console.
 Set `STRIPE_WEBHOOK_SECRET` to this value in your `.env.local` file.

+Please note that stripe wont forward to http.
+You will need to ensure you are working in an environment where you have an SSL certificate installed

 ## Going live